ibm-cloud-docs/assistant/dialog-voice-actions.md

 After the assistant receives an SMS message, a new conversation turn is initiated with the text input `vgwSMSMessage`.
 This input indicates that a message was received from the caller.
 The text of the customer's message is included as the value of the `vgwSMSMessage`context variable.

-If the assistant is unabel to send an SMS message to the caller, a new turn is initiated with the text input `vgwSMSFailed`.
+If the assistant is unable to send an SMS message to the caller, a new turn is initiated with the text input `vgwSMSFailed`.
 This input indicates that an SMS message could not be sent the caller.
 You can design your dialog or actions to handle such a failure by creating intents or actions that are triggered by the input text `vgwSMSFailed`.

 ``` json
 {